pachyderm/pachyderm/doc/docs/deploy-manage/manage/migrations.md

 ### 6. Restore the new 1.X Pachyderm cluster from your backup

 Using the Pachyderm cluster you deployed in the previous step, [5.
-Deploy a 1.X pachyderm cluster with cloned bucket](#deploy-a-1.X-pachyderm-cluster-with-cloned-bucket), run `pachctl restore` with the backup you created in [2.
-Extract a pachyderm backup with the --no-objects flag](#extract-a-pachyderm-backup-with-the-no-objects-flag).
+Deploy a 1.x Pachyderm cluster with cloned bucket](#5-deploy-a-1x-pachyderm-cluster-with-cloned-bucket), run `pachctl restore` with the backup you created in [2.
+Extract a pachyderm backup with the --no-objects flag](#2-extract-a-pachyderm-backup-with-the-no-objects-flag).

 !!! note "Important"
     Use the_ `kubectl config current-config` _command to confirm you're